 Annual internal audit

-Every transitional facility with approval to TFGEN must complete an internal audit online at least once a year.
+Every transitional facility with approval to TFGEN must complete an internal audit at least once a year.
 This is in addition to MPI verification inspections.

 Changing operation of a facility